Steven Kwan Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.29 team ERA ranks 16th among all MLB pitching staffs.
+- The Tigers have a 4.31 team ERA that ranks 17th across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 184 total home runs at a clip of 1.2 per game (to rank 11th in the league).

-- In his most recent appearance -- out of the bullpen on Saturday -- the lefty tossed 5 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.
+- His most recent appearance was out of the bullpen on Thursday when the righty tossed one scoreless inning against the Kansas City Royals without allowing a hit.

-- In 24 games this season, the 25-year-old has a 6.45 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.